 1999 - Present

-- President and primary instructor overseeing all administrative matters of CASI, a distance education school in companion animal behavior, training, and problem behavior resolution as well as fitness and nutrition.
+- Owner and primary instructor overseeing all administrative matters of CASI, a distance education school in companion animal behavior, training, and problem behavior resolution as well as fitness and nutrition.
 Instructing courses in principles of behavior, training technologies, functional assessment, behavior change programming, professional ethics and professional activities.
 The courses are Masters level and provided to professionals.
 Approved or recognized by premier industry professional associations and certifying bodies toward certification or recertification education requirements.